JorjaFox/library/_source/_recaps/csi/the-two-mrs-grissoms.md

 * * *:

 **Gil Grissom** The graves were littered with pupae casings.
 It looked like someone dumped a ton of Rice Krispies on top of a bunch of halloween skeletons.
 It indicated that it wasn't a proper burial.
 During the Inca period, there was no greater punishment.
 We think it was meant as a warning.
-'Don&#8217;t mess with the Moche.'
+'Don't mess with the Moche.'
 **Sara Sidle** Ah ha.
 **Gil Grissom** So anyway.
 How was your week?
 What'd you do?
 **Sara Sidle** Well.
 I almost got blown up twice.
 I accused your ex-girlfriend of murder.
 And ...
 Oh, and I told off your mother.